 Let's assume you asked 90 people, "On a scale of 0 to 10, how likely are you to recommend this organization to others?"

 41% of the responses were "positive", 32% of the responses were "okay", and 27% of the responses were "negative".
 The net promoter score is 41% - 27%, which is 15, with 32% of "okay" answers being ignored.

 15 is your net promoter score on a scale of -100 to +100.
 Is 15 a good score?
 Context matters a lot, and we can help you determine what this score means to you.

-Responses to a survey are often displayed in a horizontal bar chart.
+Lets take a look at the same score of 15 on this horizontal bar chart.
 Reading from left to right, the percentage of low, middle, and high scores appear in red, yellow, and green, respectively.
 The gray circle with a number in it is the net score.

-The spot where it appears on the bar represents the point along a -100 to +100 line that this value falls.
+The spot where the score appears on the bar represents the point along a -100 to +100 line that this value falls.
 Likewise, the orientation of the bar on that same -100 to +100 axis represents the spread of values in the underlying data.
 If a lot of scores are negative, the whole bar will be shifted to the left, and vice versa if a lot of positive scores are in the set.

 Next, we'll show you how Constituent Voice™ can further refine this process